Tristan: 33 year old Thoroughbred

 Tristan is a called a Rhone, because his hair is red and white.
 Tristan was named after the German Opera and love story of Tristan and Isolde.
 Tristan has a short lived racing career and started 43 times at Monmouth Park.
 I purchased Tristan when he was 8 years old.
 His body was broken down, but his spirit was shining bright.
 Tristan is a typical race horse he likes to move fast and is extremely sensitive to his environment.
 Tristan is considered a senior now, but even though he has tumors throughout his body and is riddled with arthritis, he still enjoys a nice walk with me in the woods.
 He has been an instrumental part of my life and continues to nourish my soul each day.

-Shack is called a Paint because his hair appears as if paint was thrown on him.
+Shack (his real name was Lightning Shack) is called a Paint because his hair appears as if paint was thrown on him.
 Shack was purchased by Anna Cruz when he was 4 years old.
-His real name was Lightening Shack.
-Shack and Anna enjoyed many years of riding until the past few years when he when he became lame which caused severe pain in his feet.
-Shack has experienced a great deal of pain while his feet undergo a transformation.
-Shack is improving every day and actually began to canter and trot this spring.
-Shack has a very kind heart and loves attention.
-Anna and Shack spend time each morning together caring and loving on each other.
+Shack and Anna enjoyed many years of riding until the past few years when he became lame which caused severe pain in his feet.
+Shack had experienced a great deal of pain while his feet undergo a transformation.
+Shack had a very kind heart and loved attention.
+Anna and Shack spent time each morning together caring and loving on each other.

-Ginger is a Applaloosa because her markings which are spotted and mottled, and the white around her eyes.
-Appaloosa’s where a favorite among the Native American Indians because they are exceptional in battle and gentle enough to be cared for by children.
+Ginger passed away on April 16th, 2018.
+She will be sorely missed.
+Ginger was an Applaloosa because her markings are spotted and mottled, and the white around her eyes.
+Appaloosa’s were a favorite among the Native American Indians because they are exceptional in battle and gentle enough to be cared for by children.
 Ginger was purchased by Toni Smith Winnes when she was 6 years old.
-Ginger is the only mare we have at the barn and she keeps all the boys are their toes.
-Ginger is a loving and strong Mare, she enjoys kissing you and will do tricks to get a treat.
-Ginger loves taking long trail rides with Toni and they continue to strengthen their bond each day.
+Ginger was a loving and strong Mare, and she enjoyed kissing you and doing tricks to get a treat.
+Ginger loved taking long trail rides with Toni.